Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 It is worth noting that native veCRV cannot be transferred, and the only way to obtain it is by vote-locking CRV.

-You can stake CRV on [Curve.fi](https://curve.fi/) and actively manage your boosts for Liquidity Pools yourself, or you can let Yearn take care of CRV staking for you with our dedicated vaults: yveCRV, and yvBOOST.
+You can stake CRV on [Curve.fi](https://curve.fi/) and actively manage your boosts for Liquidity Pools yourself, or you can let Yeeldx take care of CRV staking for you with our dedicated vaults: yveCRV, and yvBOOST.
 Also our yVault tokens are tradeable and transferable unlike staking CRV at [Curve.fi](https://curve.fi/).

 ### Staking